Azure/communication-ui-library/packages/acs-calling-selector/review/acs-calling-selector.api.md

 import { DeclarativeCallClient } from '@azure/acs-calling-declarative';
 import { DeviceManager } from '@azure/acs-calling-declarative';
 import { IncomingCall } from '@azure/acs-calling-declarative';
-import { LocalVideoStream } from '@azure/acs-calling-declarative';
 import { PhoneNumberIdentifier } from '@azure/communication-common';
 import { ReactElement } from 'react';
-import { RemoteVideoStream } from '@azure/acs-calling-declarative';
 import * as reselect from 'reselect';
 import { StartCallOptions } from '@azure/communication-calling';
 import { StatefulDeviceManager } from '@azure/acs-calling-declarative';
 import { UnknownIdentifier } from '@azure/communication-common';
 import { VideoDeviceInfo } from '@azure/communication-calling';
+import { VideoGalleryLocalParticipant } from 'react-components';
-import { VideoGalleryRemoteParticipant as VideoGalleryRemoteParticipant_2 } from 'react-components';
+import { VideoGalleryRemoteParticipant } from 'react-components';

 // @public
 export type BaseSelectorProps = {